Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 HISTORY

 Version 3:
--Angel's fix for c#grtoo4.itm, Laurel's fix for c#grtoo6.itm -> items should no longer gives install errors for Tweaks Anthology etc.
+-Angel's fix for c#grtoo4.itm, Lauriel's fix for c#grtoo6.itm -> items should no longer gives install errors for Tweaks Anthology etc.
 -changed enchanted level from c#grtoo4.itm to "1" -proofreadings by Brokenkatana integrated